DanWahlin/CopilotAdventures/Adventures/StartHere.md

 NOTE: If you don't currently have a GitHub Copilot license, you can [sign up for a free trial](https://github.com/login?return_to=%2fgithub-copilot%2fsignup).

-Let's get started with your first challenge!
+Let's get started with your first adventure!

-## Your First Challenge: The Chamber of Echoes
+## Your First Adventure: The Chamber of Echoes

 <picture>
     <img src="../Images/echo-castle.jpg" style="width: 830px" />